kyled871/unit-4-game/README.md

 * When either of the images are clicked they're added against the previous "score" variable.
 * If the score variable is = to the current random number, the game will display a win message and reset all variables except the winning or losses scores.
 * If the score variable is becomes greater than the current random number, a losing message will display and a loss point will add.

+*This project was to show simply DOM manipulation use jQuery*